 It's rich in vitamins B6, B5, B3, B1, vitamin A precursors, and more!

-This Keto Spaghetti Squash Alfredo recipe is an easy low carb comfort food that's easy to whip up.
+This Air fryer Spaghetti Squash recipe is an easy low carb comfort food that's easy to whip up.

 This recipe is versatile.
 You can play around with ingredients.
 Add chicken breasts and your favorite veggies.
 It will taste amazing with any protein!